Observational Appearances of Magnetically Charged Black Holes in Born-Infeld Electrodynamics: Introduction

-The observation of BH shadows is considered to be an important way to detect BHs directly, which can enhance our understanding of their properties \cite{PRD_Tsupko_2017,ApJ_Kumar_2020,AAS_Broderick_2022}.
-Furthermore, the structures of shadows can be used to examine strong gravitational fields and general relativity \cite{NatAstron_Mizuno_2018}.
-As a result, analyzing the images of BH shadows and photon spheres has become one of the important research topics.
+Observing BH shadows is an important way to detect BHs directly, which can enhance our understanding of their properties \cite{PRD_Tsupko_2017,ApJ_Kumar_2020,AAS_Broderick_2022}.
+Furthermore, the structures of shadows can be used to examine general relativity in strong gravitational fields \cite{NatAstron_Mizuno_2018}.
+As a result, analyzing the images of BH shadows and photon spheres has become one of the important topics.
 Schwarzschild BH's shadow was first studied in \cite{MNRAS_Synge_1966}.
 Sooner, Bardeen et al. studied Kerr BH's shadow \cite{Astrophys_Bardeen_1972}.
 Through analytical calculation, the first figures of BH shadow with a rotating accretion disk are proposed in \cite{Astronomy_Luminet_1979}.
 In some modified gravity theories, the shadows of rotating BHs were also investigated \cite{Dastan:2016vhb,Long:2020wqj}.
+Compared to the EHT observations for M87* and SgrA*, there have been studies scrutinizing visible shapes of these black holes for the brightest point in accretion disk \cite{Dokuchaev:2019pcx, Dokuchaev:2020wqk}.
+Physical origin of the dark spot at the SgrA* image was studied \cite{Dokuchaev:2022aku}.
+For invisible black holes, their silhouettes was also investigated \cite{Dokuchaev:2019jqq}.
 The research on BH shadows has been expanded to many aspects in recent years \cite{Qiao:2022jlu,Chakhchi:2022fls,Lin:2022ksb,Belhaj:2022kek,Sun:2022wya,Guo:2021bhr,Zhong:2021mty,Cunha:2016wzk,CPC_He_2022,Gan:2021xdl,Shaikh:2021yux,Heydari-Fard:2022jdu,Bambi:2019tjh,Vagnozzi:2019apd,Vagnozzi:2020quf,Roy:2021uye,Chen:2022nbb,Vagnozzi:2022moj}.

 There are some pieces of evidence suggesting that magnetic fields may exist near BHs.
 After two years of in-depth research and data processing, the EHT Collaboration unveiled the shadow of M87* with polarized light \cite{M87_7_2021,M87_8_2021}.
 The image clearly showed that the shadow of the BH is affected by magnetic fields, implying there probably exists a strong magnetic field surrounding the BH.
 Just recently, the motion of the hot spot orbiting Sgr A* is predicted to be relevant to the magnetic fields surrounding the BH \cite{Wielgus:2022heh}.
+In recent decades, there have been many theoretical studies on magnetic black hole properties, like formation, evolution and classical instability \cite{Lee_PRL_1992,Lee_PRD_1992,Lee_PRL_1994}.